spectrocloud/librarium/content/docs/04.5-devx/03-cluster-groups.md

 ## System Scope

-  * Palette provides a default cluster group called the Beehive Cluster group at the system scope in the `us-east` region.
+  * Palette provides a default cluster group called `beehive` at the system scope in the us-east region.

 ## Tenant Scope